orangkucing/jtag2updi/README.md

 # jtag2updi

+This fork of the repo has been stripped down and modified so that folders don't need to be renamed in order to compile with the Arduino IDE.

 This is a firmware, that when uploaded on an atmega328p, or a similar AVR MCU, enables it to interface with avrdude using the jtagice Mk2 protocol via a serial link.
 In particular, you can use an Arduino to host this firmware.
 It provides a bridge to program the new attiny817 family of MCUs, that use the UPDI interface: